 For more on FabRiders and Social Media see:

-- Corporate Social Media is in Decay: What Should Non-Profits Do?
+- Corporate Social Media is in Decay: What should non-profit organisations do?

 - The Listening Cycle, Part II